apache/fury-site/docs/guide/rust/external-types.md

 ## Registration

-Structural and manual serializers use the existing registration categories.
+Structural and custom serializers use the existing registration categories.
 Choose one identity style for each serializer.

 Numeric registration: